arnaghizadeh/grid_cell_navigation_model/README.md

 ```

 ### GNM Algorithm
-The Grid cell are packed in the modules.
+The Grid cells are packed in the modules.
 Similarly, for this algorithm to work, we have to also create a module first.
-The modules need a initial value of `h`.
-This is how we create a module
+To create the modules, an initial value (`h`) has to be used.
+This is how to create a module:

 ```
 Module mo = new Module(10);
 ```

-We have two versions of the algorithm, GNM Basic and GNM.
+There are two versions of the algorithm, GNM Basic and GNM.
 The GNM should always be used in practice.
-However, learning GNM Basic is a little easier than the complete GNM.
-To choose between them we use a mode option.
-The `0` is for GNM Basic and `1` is for GNM.
-We need both module and maze to perform the search.
+However, learning GNM Basic is a little easier than complete GNM.
+To choose between them, we use a mode option.
+The mode`0` is used for GNM Basic, and mode `1` is used for GNM.
+We need two objects, a module and a maze to perform the search.

 ```
 GNMSearch hs = new GNMSearch(ma,mo,mode);